sclebo05/KobraNeoProfiles/README.md

 - Added a 'fast' profile for even more speed, sacrificing accuracy

 Added an example .jpg of a 3Dbenchy printed with original and new profiles.
+### To add the profile to Cura:
+- Ensure you install **Cura 5.3.0 Beta** or newer.
+It is possible to have more than one version of Cura installed.
+- Create a new printer (Settings -> Printer -> Add Printer) and add a **Anycubic Kobra** if you do not already have one.
+- With that printer selected in the main window, go to Preferences -> Configure Cura.
+- Within the Profiles section, use the Import button and select the desired curaprofile file.
+- To switch between profiles in the main window, use the drop-down in the Print Settings dialog.
+- Adjust your temperatures for better flow or to mitigate stringing.
+I have set reasonable PLA/PLA+ defaults
+- Highly recommend adding the contents of the KobraNeoGCodes.txt file to the Machine Settings of the Kobra

+### To add the profile to Prusa or SuperSlicer:
+- Go to File -> Import -> Import Config
+- Select the desired config.ini file for import
+- Once imported, go through Print Settings, Filament, and Printer sections and click the Save Icon to save/rename the profiles locally
+- Highly recommend adding the contents of the KobraNeoGcodes.txt file under the Custom G-code section of Printer Settings (Expert)

 ### Firmware Upgrades:
 I would advise against upgrading firmware AND playing with profiles until you have your printer reasonably tuned.
 Doing both at once could lead to some frustration.